Activity note: Hotel Check-in after 3:00 PM

 Lunch: Lunch on your own at one of several restaurants within walking distance of our hotel.This meal has been excluded from the program cost and is on your own to enjoy what you like.
 The Group Leader will be happy to offer suggestions.

 Afternoon: Gather in the hotel meeting room for an afternoon session on Post Processing.
 In digital photography, post processing describes work that is done on photos after taking them; using software like Photoshop, or Lightroom for instance.
 We’ll be devoting an afternoon to a basic intro to photo editing using Lightroom and Photoshop Elements.
 We’ll cover such topics as how to make adjustments to levels, color and saturation, exposure, cropping, and resizing, to name a few.
 We’ll also cover how to use some of the tools used most often in photography like selection tools, cloning and “clean-up” tools, for instance.
 Often, just a few minor adjustments is all that’s needed to improve and enhance your valuable pictures.

 Dinner: Dinner at a local restaurant.
 The meal will be plated with one non-alcoholic drink included, with other beverages available for purchase.

 Evening: Gather in the hotel meeting room for a photo critique and review session lead by our professional photographer.

-Activity note: Load Luggage, Van Ride about 120 miles and 2 hours.
-Several walks, carry your own equipment up to one half mile each.
+Activity note: Load luggage, van ride about 125 miles and 2 hours to Tucson.
+Several walks carry your own equipment up to one half mile each.

 Breakfast: Breakfast buffet at the hotel.